AhmedOsman00/arrow-generator/README.md

 git clone <repository-url>
 cd arrow-generator

+# Automated setup (recommended) - installs all dependencies and configures environment
+make bootstrap

 # Build the project
 make build

 # The executable will be in bin/arrow
 ./bin/arrow --help
 ```

+**What `make bootstrap` does:**
+1. Checks for Homebrew (provides installation instructions if missing)
+2. Installs Mint and other tools from `Brewfile`
+3. Installs SwiftLint and other Swift tools from `Mintfile`
+4. Installs git hooks for automated linting
+5. Verifies your development environment

 ### Add to PATH (Optional)